nakedness of spirit mean no pretension or motivation other than Gods

 things anyway with

 humility and grace.
-Never let anything cause you
+Never let any praise or any obstacle

 the accomplishment might seem to human eyes.